wickerbox/Protoboard-DIP-for-CHIP/README.md

 ## Bill of Materials

 Buying bare boards from OSH Park costs $17.50 for a set of three.
+I've <a href="https://oshpark.com/shared_projects/sN7i0l9V">shared the boards at OSH Park</a>.
+You can buy a set of three for $17.50.
 You'll want to buy the headers separately.

 For a non-stackable version, you can just use two standard 0.1" (2.54mm) pitch 1x40 headers, each snapped in half.